CodeMC/Documentation/docs/faq.md

 </distributionManagement>
 ```

-Alternatively can you also execute an upload to the repository through the command line.
+Alternatively, can you also execute an upload to the repository through the command line.
 Just execute the following maven command for that:
 ```
 clean install org.apache.maven.plugins:maven-deploy-plugin:2.8.2:deploy -DaltSnapshotDeploymentRepository=codemc-snapshots::default::https://repo.codemc.io/repository/maven-snapshots/ -DaltReleaseDeploymentRepository=codemc-releases::default::https://repo.codemc.io/repository/maven-releases/
 ```

 !!! warning "Important"
-    Make sure to have the right cridentials for the deploy to be successful!
+    Make sure to have the right credentials for the deploy to be successful!
-    Ask a staff member on the [Discord] for support, when you're lost.
+    If you're lost, ask a staff member on the [Discord] for support.